Chrome Extension — Free to Install

 Excel Shortcuts in Google Sheets

-Use familiar Excel-style shortcuts in Google Sheets: Alt keys, Trace Precedents and Dependents, formatting, navigation, Sensitivity Tables, and more.
+Use familiar Excel-style shortcuts in Google Sheets: Alt keys, Trace Precedents and Dependents, formatting, navigation, Sensitivity Tables, Workbook Health audits, and more.

 Press Alt, then type the Excel sequence